-Management Issue Mea Means of achievement of objectives (Actions) 3.
-Facilitate increased passive recreation and public access 1.
-Narooma Flat loop walk and mid-loop connection on Field Street is identified, including appropriate directional, locational and information signage 2.
-Street and park furniture are provided in accordance with the intent of the landscape master plan 3.
-Opportunities to improve access across the Princes Highway, particularly at Field Street are identified and implemented 4.
-Compliance with the Disability Discrimination Act 1992 is maintained through new works 4.
-Improve usage of underutilised infrastructure 1.
-A feasibility study / business case is undertaken to review future opportunities associated with the Swimming, Leisure and Visitor Information Centres to identify future use directions, reuse of existing space and re-development of Swimming Centre buildings / infrastructure 2.
-Ongoing review and design work involves relevant user groups and is regularly reported to a Working Group to be established for the project 3.
-Improvements are made to NATA Oval to refocus from an open 'sporting' oval, to a more park-like look and feel including features as described in the landscape master plan 5.
-Define role and responsibilities with 1.
-On-site user groups have current, clear and appropriate agreements with Council, including integration of service level agreements user groups 2.
-Communication with and between user groups will be facilitated by Council to best meet the needs of groups and the broader community 6.
-Integrate signage, public art and wayfinding devices 1.
-Signage and wayfinding designs and layouts are developed in accordance with the Eurobadalla Tourism Wayfinding and Signage Strategy in conjunction with detailed design - including a whole of site approach 2.
-Signage, branding and public art opportunities are integrated with new works or as funding opportunities arise and in accordance with the landscape master plan 3.
-Where applicable, signage is maintained and updated to communicate regular events and activities 7.
-Integrate, protect and enhance natural and cultural features 1.
-Appropriate detailed assessments are undertaken of natural areas to ensure proposed uses are appropriate and managed in ways that respond to natural area needs - e.g. fire mitigation activities and weed control 2.
-Where terrestrial biodiversity environments are identified in the LEP, mechanisms are put in place to maintain biodiversity, protect and enhance these areas 3.
-Areas of cultural and heritage significance are recognised and appropriate consultation undertaken with relevant user groups as required 4.
-Energy, water and waste consumption is maintained or reduced
+Management Objective Means of achievement of objectives (Actions) 3.
+Facilitate increased Narooma Flat loop walk and mid-loop connection on Field Street is passive recreation and identified, including appropriate directional, locational and information public access signage В. Street and park furniture are provided in accordance with the intent of the landscape master plan C. Opportunities to improve access across the Princes Highway, particularly at Field Street are identified and implemented Compliance with the Disability Discrimination Act 1992 is maintained D. through new works 4.
+Improve usage of A. A feasibility study / business case is undertaken to review future underutilised opportunities associated with the Swimming and Leisure Centres to infrastructure identify future use directions, use of existing space and re-development of Swimming Centre buildings / infrastructure Determine future opportunities for the Visitor Information Centre building В. based on the outcomes of the 2020 Visitor Information Centre Review and appropriate expression of interest processes Ongoing review and design work involves relevant user groups and is regularly reported to a Working Group to be established for the project D. Improvements are made to NATA Oval to refocus from an open 'sporting' oval, to a more park-like look and feel including features as described in the landscape master plan 5.
+Define role and On-site user groups have current, clear and appropriate agreements with Α. responsibilities with Council, including integration of service level agreements user groups В. Communication with and between user groups will be facilitated by Council to best meet the needs of groups and the broader community 6.
+Integrate signage, public Signage and wayfinding designs and layouts are developed in accordance art and wayfinding with the Eurobodalla Tourism Wayfinding and Signage Strategy in devices conjunction with detailed design - including a whole of site approach Signage, branding and public art opportunities are integrated with new works or as funding opportunities arise and in accordance with the landscape master plan Where applicable, signage is maintained and updated to communicate regular events and activities 7.
+Integrate, protect and Appropriate detailed assessments are undertaken of natural areas to enhance natural and ensure proposed uses and developments are appropriate and cultural features managed in ways that respond to natural area needs - e.g. environmental sensitivity, erosion control, fire mitigation activities and weed controlWhere terrestrial biodiversity environments are identified in the LEP, mechanisms are put in place to maintain biodiversity, protect and enhance these areas B. Areas of cultural and heritage significance are recognised and appropriate consultation undertaken with relevant user groups as required Energy, water and waste consumption is maintained or reduced